WPS aims higher with Disney Home

 Like the initial offering, the second step will focus on four different character groups: Buzz Lightyear, Mickey Mouse, Winnie the Pooh and Disney Princesses.

 "This gives stores a real reason to effectively compete in this business," said Kathleen Cwirko, senior vp of marketing services.
 "This will set them apart and satisfy the already demanding needs of their customers."

-Comforters will be constructed from a 70/30 cotton blend with a 120-count and with wide-width panel prints.
+Comforters are constructed from a 70/30 cotton blend with a 120-count and with wide-width panel prints.
 Printed sheet sets will be done with a 180-count, blended construction.

-Rounding out the higher-level introduction, and taking advantage of one of the market's biggest trends, coordinating quilts will be offered in 100 percent cotton and with a good-better-best strategy.
+Rounding out the higher-level introduction, and taking advantage of one of the market's biggest trends, coordinating quilts feature 100 percent cotton and with a good-better-best strategy.
 Many of the quilts are pieced and offered with dressmaker details, such as bows or outline stitching.

 "It's a complete line, top to bottom," said Steven Hoffman, vp of licenses.
 "There's something for everyone, not just kids."

 For the first time, Disney Home towels join its sister products.
 Eight solid-color jacquard "mouse ear" towels with double jacquard, fiber reactive or conventional jacquard designs are offered.
 Full-size bath towels, hand towels, washcloths and bath mitts make up the assortment.

 WestPoint also unveiled a complete bathroom accessory line.
 Five-piece sets made from plastic are offered as well as four-piece soft vinyl sets.
 Stand-alone products include soap dishes, drinking cups, toothbrush holders and soap pumps as well as a complete shower curtain line.
 A gel pack Mickey shower curtain is among the key offerings while three four-color curtains, three vinyl and three fabric, are among the mix.
 Four different sets of novelty shower curtain rings, offered separately, complete the look.